-- 1. Geo-Coordinates Knowing your precise location is essential for rescue.
+- 1. Geo-Coordinates Knowing your precise location is the most important information for rescue.
 With your Location Services turned ON in your phone, open Maps and press on the blue place dot that marks your location.
 Your coordinates will display in the top menu bar.
 Practice by comparing your phone reading to a topo map.
 Learn how to do this before you have an emergency. - 2.
-Map, Compass, and Fitness Apps There are many cell phone apps, such as US Topo, Gaia GPS, CalTopo, AllTrails®, MapMyFitnessTM, etc., that allow you to carry map, compass, weather, and other information in your pocket.
-If following a map, be sure you know which way is North and fix North at the top of the screen. - 3.
+Keep your phone open after contacting 911, not tied up with calls to family and friends.
+There may be long periods of silence when the operator is handling other calls.
+DO NOT HANG UP until the operator tells you to. - 3.
+Map, Compass, and Fitness Apps There are many cell phone apps, such as US Topo, Gaia GPS, CalTopo, AllTrails®, MapMyFitness[TM], etc., that allow you to carry map, compass, weather, and other information in your pocket.
+When you follow a map, be sure you know which way is North and fix North at the top of the screen. - 4.
 Battery Management Use Airplane Mode routinely to prevent searching for signal and depleting your battery.
 In an emergency, put your phone into emergency or low battery mode when not communicating.
-Consider carrying a solar charger or power bank for your device(s). - 4.
-Text to 911 While a voice call is far superior, many mountain areas lack cell coverage.
+Consider carrying a solar charger or power bank for your device(s).

+- Text to 911 While a voice call is far superior, many mountain areas lack cell coverage.
 Text-to-911 is available in most Colorado counties, including Jefferson, Douglas, Boulder, Clear Creek, Park, and part of Gilpin counties at this writing.
-In Colorado see https://sites.google.com/a/co911rc.org/co911rc/resources/text-to-911. - 5.
+In Colorado see https://sites.google.com/a/co911rc.org/co911rc/resources/text-to-911. - 6.
 LookoutAlert Emergency Notification Service Sign up in multiple counties to receive warning messages about wildfires, weather alerts, or other public hazards.